 This is a now a very un-topical rant I wrote some years ago, on the 17th April 2014.
 Once it was out of my system I decided against posting it as my blood pressure had returned to normal and saner bloggers had expressed my feelings in calm, considered words without resorting to excessive exclamation marks.
-I found and read it again and thought…meh, I’ll stick it up as a ranting call for tolerance anyway.
+I found and read it again and thought…meh, I’ll stick it up anyway.
 You have been warned.

 Oh Happy Misery!